 Clarion Woman Jailed for Allegedly Making Numerous False Reports While on Meth

 CLARION BOROUGH, Pa.
-(EYT) – A Clarion woman is behind bars for allegedly making numerous false reports to police.
+(EYT) – A Clarion woman is behind bars for allegedly making numerous false reports to police while on methamphetamine.

 According to court documents, the Clarion Borough Police Department filed criminal charges against 50-year-old Shelly Ann Sloat, of Clarion, in Magisterial District Judge Duane L. Quinn’s office on Thursday, January 5.